 3.)
 Customer service is the bee’s knees

-With bigger businesses, comes different sets of rules that are needed to be followed in terms of how to handle certain situations.
-When it comes to the masses, there are 1-800 numbers to call, people to be connected to, messages left, calls not returned, and lots of unresolved issues.
+With bigger businesses comes different sets of rules that need to be followed in terms of handling certain situations.
+There are 1-800 numbers to call when it comes to the masses, people to be connected to, messages left, calls not returned, and lots of unresolved issues.
 It’s refreshing to walk into a corner store and speak to your neighbor or even make friends with someone new that you know will do what’s best for your community.

 4.)
 Unique products that create diversity

-A great deal of products brought in by large corporations is dependent on what is trendy and what will sell.
-It does not always meet everyone’s needs and sometimes it’s hard to find a unique gift for someone.
+Many products brought in by large corporations are dependent on what is trendy and what will sell.
+It does not always meet everyone’s needs, and sometimes it’s hard to find a unique gift for someone.
 Having local businesses that can speak one-on-one with vendors to meet the needs of the few can be a great advantage in finding one-of-a-kind products.
 Furthermore, small businesses can be created by anyone, giving more flexibility to the structure of the business, how things are managed, etc., which ultimately could help a business withstand tough economic conditions.